 Have you ever found planaria in your aquarium?
-In fact, planaria are able to regenerate.
+Planaria can regenerate.
 Specifically, even though a planaria is cut into several pieces, each piece can regenerate into a fully independent one.
 Sounds tricky, right?
 Take it easy.
-This article will walk you through more information about planaria, like what is planaria, and how to remove it.
+This article will walk you through more information about planaria, such as what planaria is and how to remove it.

 On the other hand, where do planarias in an aquarium come from?
 Usually, planaria would get into your aquarium along with substrates, plants, aquarium creatures, or other aquarium decorations in the form of adult planaria or planaria eggs.
 Sometimes, it may get into your aquarium with water.
 Aside from that, planarias would thrive in your tank because of too much waste, including fish feces, uneaten food, and other debris.